-(3) A person shall not start a horse in a race unless the horse is fitted with a false belly band or retaining straps except with permission of the Chairman of Stewards.
+(3) A person shall not without the permission of the Stewards start a horse in a race unless the horse is fitted with a false belly band or retaining straps and throat lash and a breast plate.

 (4) A person shall not start a horse in a race fitted with any equipment or gear that covers and/or protrudes past the nostrils of the horse.

 (5) A person shall not without the approval of the Stewards change the registered gear of a horse.

 (6) A person shall not present to start or start in a race a horse that is:-

 (b) not wearing the gear that has been approved by the Stewards for that horse.

 (7) (Rule 273(7) renumbered as 45(5) - HRA approved 21.10.2016)